Recusancy: Individuals

 Although William Shakespeare (1564–1616) and his immediate family were conforming members of the established Church of England, Shakespeare's mother, Mary Arden, was a member of a particularly conspicuous and determinedly Catholic family in Warwickshire.

 Some scholars also believe there is evidence that several members of Shakespeare's family were secretly recusant Catholics.
 The strongest evidence is a tract professing secret Catholicism signed by John Shakespeare, father of the poet.
 The tract was found in the 18th century in the rafters of a house which had once been John Shakespeare's and was seen and described by the reputable scholar Edmond Malone.
 Malone later changed his mind and declared that he thought the tract was a forgery.
 Although the document has since been lost, Anthony Holden writes that Malone's reported wording of the tract is linked to a testament written by Charles Borromeo and circulated in England by Edmund Campion, copies of which still exist in Italian and English.
 Other research, however, suggests that the Borromeo testament is a 17th-century artefact (at the earliest dating from 1638), was not printed for missionary work, and could never have been in the possession of John Shakespeare.
 John Shakespeare was listed as one who did not attend church services, but this was "for feare of processe for Debtte", according to the commissioners, not because he was a recusant.

 Another notable English Catholic, possibly a convert, was composer William Byrd.
 Some of Byrd's most popular motets were actually written as a type of correspondence to a friend and fellow composer, Philippe de Monte.
 De Monte wrote his own motets in response, such as the "Super Flumina Babylonis".
 These correspondence motets often featured themes of oppression or the hope of deliverance.

+Dorothy Lawson was a Catholic noblewoman who used her autonomy, financial independence and social status as a widow to harbour priests in her household.
+She was a patroness of the Society of Jesus, who met yearly at her home to discuss the mission in England, employed Catholic servants, held religious services for the local community, and visited recusants who were imprisoned in gaol for their beliefs.
+Her children were raised in the Catholic faith.
+Three daughters entered convents on the continent and a son attended a seminary in Douai.

 The Jacobean poet John Donne was another notable Englishman born into a recusant Catholic family.
-He later, however, authored two Protestant leaning writings and, at the behest of King James I, was ordained into the Church of England.
+He later, however, authored two Protestant-leaning writings and, at the behest of King James I, was ordained into the Church of England.

-Guy Fawkes, an Englishman and a Spanish soldier, along with other recusants or converts, including, among others, Sir Robert Catesby, Christopher Wright, John Wright and Thomas Percy, was arrested and charged with attempting to blow up Parliament on 5 November 1605.
+Guy Fawkes, an Englishman and a Spanish soldier, along with other recusants or converts, including, among others, Sir Robert Catesby, Christopher Wright, John Wright and Thomas Percy, was arrested and charged with attempting to blow up the King and Parliament on 5 November 1605.
 The plot was uncovered and most of the plotters, who were recusants or converts, were tried and executed.